Everyone over 6 months of age should consider the annual flu vaccine to keep from getting and spreading the flu.

 - Traditional flu vaccines (called “trivalent” vaccines) are made to protect against three flu viruses; an influenza A (H1N1) virus, an influenza A (H3N2) virus, and an influenza B virus.
 Most flu shots are given in the arm (muscle) with a needle.
 One trivalent vaccine formulation can be given with a jet injector, for persons aged 18 through 64 years.
 A high-dose trivalent shot is approved for people 65 and older.

 - There are also flu vaccines made to protect against four flu viruses (called “quadrivalent” vaccines), which include the same viruses as the trivalent vaccine and an additional B virus.
-Quadrivalent flu shots are approved for use in different age groups, including children as young as 6 months and pregnant women (new this season).
+Quadrivalent flu shots are approved for use in different age groups, including children as young as 6 months and pregnant women.

 Be sure to ask about the different types of available flu shot when you make an appointment or visit a healthcare provider for a flu vaccine this season.